djeada/Papers-I-Read/writing_research_paper.md

 \documentclass{article}
 \begin{document}

-\section*{Current Statistics and Trends}
+\section*{Results and Discussion}

-Recent data from the \textit{Labor Statistics Bureau} indicates that women earn approximately 82\% of what men earn in similar roles \cite{Doe2023}.
-This persistent wage gap varies across industries, with significant disparities observed in sectors such as technology and finance.
-For instance, a study by \textit{Equity Press} highlights that in the technology sector, women earn only 78\% of their male counterparts' salaries \cite{Smith2022}.
-These statistics suggest that despite advancements in workplace equality, substantial gaps remain, necessitating targeted strategies to achieve pay equity.
+Recent data from multiple labor studies indicate that women, on average, earn around 82\% of what men earn in comparable positions \cite{Doe2023}.
+This trend varies by industry, with some sectors demonstrating a more pronounced gap.
+For instance, the technology sector shows lower averages for women across different roles \cite{Smith2022}.
+These consistent disparities highlight the need for both policy interventions and organizational best practices to ensure fair compensation.

 \begin{thebibliography}{9}
 \bibitem{Doe2023}